 - D-16 — Elevators (Reference—2012 International Building Code)

 Every Plumber and Electrician is required to register with the City to obtain permits.
 The requirements for insurance are the same as for a license.
 No test is required.
 If you are a sole proprietor, you may waive your worker's compensation insurance.
 Please complete the Waiver for Worker's Compensation Insurance.

 Applying for the License and Registration Certificates

-The requirements to obtain a license or registration within the City 2012of Littleton are:
+The requirements to obtain a license or registration within the City of Littleton are:

 - Proof of liability insurance in the amount of $500,000 single occurrence for Class A & B, for all others $300,000 single occurrence, must be provided along with current worker's compensation insurance with the City of Littleton listed as certificate holder.
 Renewed forms may be sent to Permits@littletongov.org;

 - A license examination is required for Class A, Class B, Class C, HVAC and roofing.
-Must show proof of a current supervisory and/or company license from a municipality in which a test was taken and passed or the ICC Exam Report.
+Must show proof of a current supervisory and/or company license from a municipality in which a test was taken and passed or the International Code Council (ICC) Exam Report.
 To register to take the ICC exam, call Pearson VUE at 1-877-234-6082 or visit the ICC web site.
 To register online, visit the Pearson VUE web site.

 - To obtain a Registration Certificate, every applicant is required to present the application, a Master's License and a State Contractor's License.

 - If you are a sole proprietor, you may waive your worker's compensation insurance.
 Please complete the Waiver for Worker's Compensation Insurance;